juxor/afaq/markdown/secF2.md

 Their theoretical support for permanent and temporary voluntary slavery and autocracy indicates a deeper authoritarianism which negates their claims to be libertarians.

+[‹ F.1 Are "anarcho"-capitalists really anarchists?](/afaq/secF1.html "Go to
+previous page" ) [up](/afaq/secFcon.html "Go to parent page" ) [F.3 Why do
+anarcho"-capitalists place little or no value on equality? ›](/afaq/secF3.html "Go to next page" )